derekmurawsky/ansible-derekmurawsky-general/docs/ADRs/0001-use-mkdocs-monorepo.md

-# Use MKDocs with the MonoRepo plugin
+# Use MKDocs, MKDocs-Material, and MKDocs-Monorepo for documentation

 - Status: accepted
 - Deciders: Derek Murawsky